dsalomoni/bdp2-2022/cloud_automation/README.md

-# bdp2-2021
+# bdp2-2022 - Cloud Automation
-This repository contains files used in the course <b>Infrastructures for Big Data Processing</b> (BDP2) at the University of Bologna, Academic Year 2020-2021, taught by prof. Davide Salomoni.
+This repository contains files used in the course <b>Infrastructures for Big Data Processing</b> (BDP2) at the University of Bologna, Academic Year 2021-2022, taught by prof. Davide Salomoni.

 For details, see the course slides.

-For more information on the course, see <a href=https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2020/435337>here</a>.
+For more information on the course, see <a href=https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2021/435337>here</a>.

 Note: all the commands below should be performed on VM1.